TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * How does inheritance work?
 * What is a module?
 * When should you use a module?
+* What's the difference between a class and a module? (instantiation!)
 * What is a private method?
 * What is a protected method?
 * How are private and protected methods different?